open5e/open5e/source/monsters/tome-of-beasts/Z/zaratan.rst

-If the zaratan takes 40 damage or more on a single turn from a creature inside it, the zaratan must succeed on a DC 20 Constitution saving throw at the end of that turn or regurgitate all swallowed creatures, which fall prone in a space within 10 feet of the zaratan.
-If the zaratan dies, swallowed creatures are no longer restrained and can escape by using 30 feet of movement, exiting prone.
+If the zaratan takes 40 damage or more on a single turn from a creature inside it, the zaratan must succeed on a DC 20 Constitution saving throw at the end of that turn or regurgitate all swallowed creatures, which fall :ref:`srd:prone` in a space within 10 feet of the zaratan.
+If the zaratan dies, swallowed creatures are no longer restrained and can escape by using 30 feet of movement, exiting :ref:`srd:prone`.

 Legendary Actions
 ~~~~~~~~~~~~~~~~~